calvinloveland/calnix/docs/npu-support.md

 - `python3 -c "from openvino.runtime import Core; print(Core().available_devices)"` works in any shell without `nix develop`.
 - `INTEL_OPENVINO_DIR`, `IE_PLUGINS_PATH`, `INTEL_NPU_DEVICE`, `PYTHONPATH`, `PKG_CONFIG_PATH`, and `LD_LIBRARY_PATH` are exported automatically for every login.
 - `INTEL_NPU_HOME` is populated under each user’s `~/.intel_npu` with symlinks to the runtime libraries/share tree.
+- `LD_LIBRARY_PATH` also prepends the nixpkgs `level-zero` loader (installed under `/nix/store/*-level-zero-*/lib`), guaranteeing that `libze_loader.so.1` matches the rest of the OpenVINO 2024.6 stack even if the base OS does not ship Intel’s loader.

 If you want to disable the automatic wiring temporarily, unset `calnix.openvino.enable` for your host and rebuild.